sb-image

 First Round Match

-With this win, Zeynep Sönmez became the first Turkish tennis player to win a match in the main draw of the Indian Wells Tennis Tournament.
+With this victory, Zeynep Sönmez became the first Turkish tennis player to win a match in the main draw of the Indian Wells Tennis Tournament.
 In the second round, she will face Russian tennis player Anna Kalinskaya, ranked 22nd in the world.

 Second Round Match